 How to visit the Vatican Mosaic Studio

-Guides need special access to take guests into the Mosaic Studio, so book in advance.
+Guides need special access to take guests into the Mosaic Studio.
+Book well in advance.

 Access Italy specializes in creating fully customized tours throughout the country.
 Its itineraries do not have a minimum number of passengers or dates.
 An average itinerary is 10 days with a starting price of €1,200 (US$1,335) per day per couple (including accommodation, tours, and transportation).